Self-Employed Mortgage | Requirements & Qualifications

 What is a Stated Income Mortgage?

-Insured stated income mortgages allow for a down payment as low as 10% but require payment of insurance premiums.
-A good credit score is a base requirement here, and bad credit would have to be fixed with an increase in income.
-Similarly, stated income mortgages are not insured by the CMHC; rather, a private mortgage default insurer like Canada Guaranty or Sagen are the only options.
+Insured stated income mortgages allow for a downpayment as low as 10% but require mortgage default insurance.
+A good credit score is a base requirement here, and less than great credit would have to be mitigated with increased income (lower debt-to-income ratios) or higher downpayment (lower loan-to-value ratios) to increase the chance of approval.

 Frequently Asked Questions

-Can I get a Self Employed Mortgage if I’m recently self-employed?
+Can I get a self-employed mortgage if I’m recently self-employed?

 How much can I borrow for a mortgage if I’m self-employed?